 States and districts receiving funds under Title IV, Part A must provide equitable services to students and teachers in private schools.
 For more information, visit: CAPE’s Private Schools and the Every Student Succeeds Act.

-Unless your state has announced a commitment to cover AP Exams for low-income students, districts should use their historical low-income exam participation data and current AP enrollment to inform their own exam volume and cost projections for 2017 and 2018.
-For example: if your district expects to administer 100 low-income exams in 2017, and 125 low-income exams in 2018, the cost to make the exams free for these students would be $5,300 in 2017 and $6,625 in 2018.
+Unless your state has announced a commitment to cover AP Exams for low-income students, districts should use their historical low-income exam participation data and current AP enrollment to inform their own exam volume and cost projections for 2018.
+For example: If your district expects to administer 100 low-income exams in 2018, the cost to make the exams free for these students would be $5,300.

-The College Board can give you the total number of low-income students and AP Exams taken in your district from 2014, 2015, and 2016 to help you estimate the amount you’ll need to cover 2017 and 2018 AP Exams.
+The College Board can give you the total number of qualifying examinees and qualifying AP Exams taken in your district in the last three years to help you estimate the amount you’ll need to cover 2018 AP Exams.
 To request that information, email APFunding@CollegeBoard.org.

 Additional Sources of AP Funding Under ESSA